-Trade receivables represents amounts due from customers for services rendered, with payment terms generally 30 days.
+Trade receivable and other receivables represent amounts due from customers for services rendered, with payment terms generally 30 days.

-Trade receivables are initially measured at fair value and subsequently measured at amortized cost using the effective interest method, less any provision for impairment.
+Trade and other receivables are initially measured at fair value and subsequently measured at amortized cost using the effective interest method, less any provision for impairment.
 The provision for impairment is established based on an assessment of the expected credit losses on outstanding receivables, taking into account historical experience, current economic conditions, and other relevant factors.

-As of March 31, 2023, the Company had a significant concentration of credit risk with a customer.
+As of March 31, 2025, the Company had a significant concentration of credit risk with a customer.
 The Company's sales term and conditions do not provide for collateral or security for trade receivable.

-8. Prepaid expenses
+8. Prepaid taxes and expenses

-As of March 31, 2023, the balances of prepaid expenses were as follows:
+As of March 31, 2025, the balances of prepaid expenses were as follows: